 The UK: Instrumental music from the Renaissance age

-Africa: traditional music from Senegal and the DRC
+Africa: traditional music from Benin and the DRC

 East and Southeast Asia: traditional and folk music from China, Japan, Indonesia and India